Visual Localization via Semantic Structures in Autonomous Photovoltaic Power Plant Inspection: Methodology

 The YOLOv8 model \citep{yolov8_ultralytics} is designed for instance segmentation.
 The model outputs bounding boxes and segmentation masks with detected PV modules (Figure \ref{fig:yolo_segmentation}).
 The masks are given as a set of contour points.
 We compute a convex hull for each of the detected objects and calculate bounding rectangles aligned with each of the edges of the convex hull.
 The rectangle with the minimum area is determined to be the minimum bounding rectangle.

-The resulting oriented bounding box representation (Equation \ref{eq:b_boxe}) is used in the proposed localization pipeline.
-The segmentation mask can also be used for image patch extraction and rectification.
-The bounding box is defined by its parameters, where $x_c$ and $y_c$ are the pixel coordinates of its center, $w$ and $h$ are its width and height in pixels, and $\alpha$ represents the orientation.
+The resulting oriented bounding box representation is used in the proposed localization pipeline.
+Its parameters are given in Equation \ref{eq:b_boxe}, where $x_c$ and $y_c$ are the pixel coordinates of its center, $w$ and $h$ are its width and height in pixels, and $\alpha$ represents the orientation.

 \textit{U-Net detection}